Fluffy Blueberry Pancakes Recipe (Easy!)

 What do I serve with blueberry pancakes?

 Serve with maple syrup, butter, powder sugar, more fresh blueberries, or Homemade Strawberry Preserves.
-Of course, some bacon, sausage or a savory, Fluffy Omelette on the side is a must!
+Of course, some bacon or a savory, Fluffy Omelette on the side is a must!

 Serve pancakes however you like them (syrup, butter, etc!)